sakuratsuyu/Note/docs/index.md

 !!! info "About me"
     - All ids I used: **sakuratsuyu**, **桜つゆ**, **曦露** and **Mslease**.
 Maybe you can find me somewhere else! :stuck_out_tongue_closed_eyes:
-    - Sophomore as a ZJU CS Undergraduate.
+    - Junior as a ZJU CS Undergraduate.
-    - ZJUSCT Freshman. (摸大鱼)
     - MADer.
-(MAD 在做了在做了.jpg)

 <div align="center" style="font-size:20px; font-weight:normal; margin:50px">Hope you can find anything useful and interesting here!</div>